 SUMMARY.
-Taking into consideration the fact that the University has a rather clear and regulated mechanisms of student recruitment and admission, some mechanisms of identifying students' academic needs, students have the opportunity to participate in facultative courses and receive consultancy which ensures efficient educational environment, there are some bodies which deal with the issue on protection of students' rights, the expert panel finds that GSU meets the requirements of the Criterion 4.
+Taking into consideration the fact that the University has a rather clear and regulated mechanisms of student recruitment and admission, some mechanisms of identifying students' academic needs, students have the opportunity to participate in facultative courses and receive consultancy which ensures efficient educational environment, there are some bodies which deal with the issue on protection of students' rights, the expert panel concludes that GSU meets the requirements of the Criterion 4.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 4 as satisfactory.
+The correspondence of HEI GSU institutional capacities to the requirements of criterion 4 is satisfactory.